 - Has database optimization, repair and scanning features

-- It backs up your whole WordPress installation and can push them to your third-party storage service, directory, or FTP.
+- It backs up your whole WordPress installation and can push to third-party storage service, directory, or FTP.

-- Quick response to customer complaints and priority support for premium service customers along with automated updates.
+- Quick response to customer complaints, priority support and auto-updates for premium.

 - Can handle a number of sites